 At least one caregiver identifies and acknowledges the problem/safety threat(s) and suggests possible solutions.

-At least one caregiver has at least one supportive relationship with someone who is willing to be a part of his/her support network.
+At least one caregiver has at least one supportive relationship with someone who is willing to be a part of their support network.

 At least one non-offending caregiver exists and is willing and able to protect the child from future harm.